IntEL4CoRo/ease_fall_school_2022/Day5/README.md

 # 3. Tutorials

-The topics and assignments covered in this course at to be found at (see [contents](http://robosherlock.org/tutorials/ease_fall_school_assignements.html)).
+The topics and assignments covered in this course are to be found at (see [contents](http://robosherlock.org/tutorials/ease_fall_school_assignements.html)).